 From Guadalalmina to Cabopino, the Marbella coastline stretches along some 26 kilometres of sunny beaches bathed by the Mediterranean and where you can enjoy traditional fish and seafood favourites like sardines on a spit, fried fish and the incomparable paella.
 There are also two large parks in Marbella which provide some welcome shade to spend some time with a book.
 The amphitheatre at Constitution Park (once the garden of a private residence) is frequently used for concerts and plays in the summer.
 Casinos, clubs and just about every sporting activity under the sun, few places can match Marbella for world class tennis, sailing and golf.
 There are also three pleasure craft harbours here.

 However for the ultimate in coastal charisma it would be hard to beat Puerto Banus, just west of the town.
 This is the place to be pampered yachtside and watch the world go by or window shop at one of several of the world renowned fashion houses and boutiques.
 The port has grown considerably over the years and now includes a casino, commercial shopping centre, El Corte Ingles department store, marine observatory and a multi cinema with films shown in their original soundtrack.
 The nightlife is buzzing here with alfresco bars, piano clubs and discos which are open dusk until dawn.

-Middle Floor Apartment for sale in Marbella, Costa del Sol, Spain
+Middle Floor Studio for sale in Marbella, Costa del Sol, Spain